Fighting climate change

-The European Union, including France, has pledged to reduce emissions by 20 to 30% by 2020, and by 50% by 2050 - an objective set by the Advisory Conseil for Aviation Research and Innovation in Europe (ACARE).
-The United States recently announced a climate and energy bill that would reduce these emissions by 20% by 2020, and by up to 83% in 2050, versus 2005.
+The European Union and France have pledged to reduce greenhouse gases by 30%, by about 2020 – and by 75% in 2050 (objectives set by ACARE, the Advisory Council for Aviation Research and Innovation in Europe).
+The United States has a draft bill on climate and energy, aiming at a reduction of 20% by 2020, and up to 83% in 2050, versus the baseline of 2005.

 Air travel accounts for about 2% of all carbon dioxide (CO2) emissions from human activities, according to the Intergovernmental Panel on Climate Change (IPCC).
-Research & Technology efforts at Safran are largely focused on designing less fuel-hungry engines and lighter aircraft systems and equipment, in order to decrease fuel consumption and CO2 emissions, while also working on renewable fuels, such as biofuels.
-This research aims to identify technological breakthroughs that will enable our products to meet the environmental challenge.More
+Research & Technology efforts at Safran therefore focus on several main areas:

 - less fuel-hungry engines

 - lighter aircraft equipment, contributing to the reduction in fuel consumption and CO2 emissions

 - the use of alternative or renewable fuels (bio-fuels).